aspose-cells/Aspose.Cells-Python-NET-API-References/english/aspose.cells/cells/convert_string_to_numeric_value/_index.md

 ## convert_string_to_numeric_value {#}

-Converts string data in cells to numeric value if possible.
+Converts all string data in the worksheet to numeric value if possible.